 Sometimes, however, professional help is necessary.
 You’ve tried all of the above approaches, but you nevertheless find yourself feeling anxious, depressed, lethargic, or hopeless.

 If this is the situation for you, there are several different ways to seek help.
+Coaches, psychologists, social workers, and therapists, are all wonderful resources to help you manage your mind and come out on the other side stronger and more resilient.

 Have you ever experienced the holiday blues or seasonal depression?
 What are some ways that you rediscover the happiness of the season?
 Share your tips below!